ShaileshRawat1403/sans_serif_sentiments/ai-handbook/systems-and-sentences.md

 ---

-## 💡 Introduction: The Interwoven Tapestry of Language, Cognition, and AI
+## 💡 Introduction: How Language, Thinking, and AI are all Connected.

 ### What’s the idea?
 Language isn’t just how we express thoughts.
 It’s how we structure systems.
 And literature — especially the kind that resists convention — already mimics what AI tries to do: model meaning, simulate context, handle contradiction.